BoyeonY/BoyeonY.github.io/index.md

 ## 2) Quiz builder
-     This application is build for Quiz
+  This is a quiz application for android device.
    * Used skills
       Java, Android Studio
 ```
    *Functions
+   1. Quiz can be called by .txt file.
    1. user can enter a user name.
    2. user get a message if they got right or wrong.
    3. The score is counted on the right top of the screen.